This post may contain affiliate links. For more information, please read the full disclosure policy here.

 5. Take the shutter from Jasper to Banff

-This was one of the biggest struggles I had – finding the cheapest way to get from Jasper to Banff.
-Car, Greyhound and the train were not an option, unless I wanted the journey to take twice as long.
-There are also day tours, but they were a little out of my price range.
-I decided to go with Brewsters.
-The shuttle did cost quite a bit, but the plus side was I got to go on the Columbia Icefields Parkway, which is known as one of the most picturesque highways in the world.
-There are other private tour companies who do similar shuttles, but I found Brewsters to be the cheapest.
-They also dropped me at my accommodation in Banff, which was obviously helpful.
+The shuttle cost quite a bit, but the plus side was I got to go on the Columbia Icefields Parkway, known as one of the most picturesque highways in the world.
+Other private tour companies do similar shuttles, but I found Brewsters to be the cheapest.
+They also dropped me at my accommodation in Banff, which was helpful.

 6. Stay in a hostel in Banff